mpatfield/homebridge-easy-mqtt/README.md

   - `topicGetStatusActive` - (Optional) Whether or not the accessory is connected/reachable

 - Lightbulb
-  - `topicGetBrightness` - The current brightness as a percent
+  - `topicGetBrightness` - (Optional) The current brightness as a percent
-  - `topicSetBrightness` - For setting the brightness
+  - `topicSetBrightness` - (Optional) For setting the brightness
-  - `topicGetHue` - The lightbulb's current hue
+  - `topicGetHue` - (Optional) The lightbulb's current hue
-  - `topicSetHue` - For setting the lightbulb's current hue
+  - `topicSetHue` - (Optional) For setting the lightbulb's current hue
-  - `topicGetColorTemperature` - The current color temperature of the lightbulb
+  - `topicGetColorTemperature` - (Optional) The current color temperature of the lightbulb
-  - `topicSetColorTemperature` - For setting the color temperature of the lightbulb
+  - `topicSetColorTemperature` - (Optional) For setting the color temperature of the lightbulb
-  - `topicGetSaturation` - The current saturation setting of the lightbulb
+  - `topicGetSaturation` - (Optional) The current saturation setting of the lightbulb
-  - `topicSetSaturation` - For setting the saturation setting of the lightbulb
+  - `topicSetSaturation` - (Optional) For setting the saturation setting of the lightbulb

 - LockMechanism
   - `topicGetLockCurrentState` - The current state of the lock, i.e. locked/unlocked